johntelforduk/advent-of-code-2018/README.md

 # advent-of-code
-Some solutions to the Advent of Code programming challenges.
+Some solutions in C to the 2018 Advent of Code programming challenges.
 See https://adventofcode.com/2018